-Biggest indirect tax regime of india, the Goods and Services Tax (GST) is on its way to be adapted worldwide.
+The biggest indirect tax regime of India, the Goods and Services Tax (GST) is on its way to being adopted worldwide.
 After its inception, the present tax structure (Sales and Service Tax) will be replaced by the same.
-The need for GST in India is not only necessary to get rid from the troublesome current scheme of indirect taxes, but principally for reducing a huge number of exemptions, multiple rates and upgrading the tax compliances.
-Here we are going to put focus on some of the fundamental differences between the two and why the former is very prominent to be introduced soon.
+The need for GST in India is not only necessary to get rid of the troublesome current scheme of indirect taxes but principally for reducing a huge number of exemptions, and multiple rates and upgrading tax compliances.
+Here we are going to focus on some of the fundamental differences between the two and why the former is very prominent to be introduced soon.

 1. Goods and Services subject to tax